lilithgannone/ics385spring2026/week8/IntegratedCampusDashboard/README.md

 - `.env.example` is provided as a safe template for required configuration keys.
 - API keys are not hardcoded in application source files; keys are entered at runtime through the UI modal.
 - API key input values are trimmed before saving to reduce auth failures from accidental whitespace.
-- API keys are hidden using password masking, but because of the demo environment user input is visable in DevTools.
+- API keys are hidden using password masking, but because of the demo environment, user input is visible in DevTools.
 - Runtime credential checks are implemented through centralized configuration validation.
 - API credentials are centralized through `SecureConfig` and `UnifiedApiClient`.
 - API request timeouts are enforced using `AbortController` to reduce hanging requests.